 9. "I Don't Need Your Rockin' Chair"

-Released in 1992 when Jones was 61, “I Don’t Need Your Rockin’ Chair” was Jones’ unequivocal statement that he wasn’t done honky tonking just yet.
-Jones sings about old-age stereotypes, rejecting Geritol and Medicaid and reminding the youngsters that you “can’t put this possum in a cage.”
-The final chorus enlists several early 90s country singers, such as Patty Loveless, Vince Gill, Alan Jackson and Clint Black, who knew firsthand that ol’ No Show Jones was still as wild and rowdy as he ever was.
+Released in 1992 when Jones was 61, "I Don't Need Your Rockin' Chair" was Jones' unequivocal statement that he wasn't done honky-tonking just yet.
+Jones sings about old-age stereotypes, rejecting Geritol and Medicaid and reminding the youngsters that you "can't put this possum in a cage."
+The final chorus enlists several early 90s country singers, such as Patty Loveless, Vince Gill, Alan Jackson, and Clint Black, who knew firsthand that ol' No Show Jones was still as wild and rowdy as ever.

 8. "Golden Ring"

 The relationship between George Jones and Tammy Wynette had its ups and downs, but the two continued to record together long after their divorce.
 "Golden Ring," an enduring country duet that traces the life of a wedding ring, was recorded months after the king and queen of country had split.
 And though George and Tammy both moved on (Wynette would go on to marry songwriter and record producer George Richey), "Golden Ring" remains one of the greatest country duets of all time.

 7. "The Right Left Hand"

 "The Right Left Hand," recorded for Jones' 1986 album Wine Colored Roses, is believed to be Jones' tribute to his fourth wife Nancy.
 The Possum maintained that Nancy had saved both his life and career, helping him through his addiction problems.